tempor1s/gobackup/README.md

 - [x] Do the above concurrently
 - [ ] Do the reverse, upload cloned repositories to GitHub
 - [ ] Do the above concurrently
+- [ ] Add backup command that will download the repo to memory (or disk I guess) and then instant upload it to new platform of choice
 - [ ] Respect the privacy status of a cloned repo when we upload it again
-- [ ] Set up Cron Job to periodically backup new repos / changes to old repos to local / other service like GitLab or BitBucket
+- [ ] Set up Cron Job to periodically backup new repos / changes to old repos to local / other service like GitLab